 Share Information About Good Hygiene Practices

 Educating employees about flu season and steps they can take to prevent illness makes it more likely that they’ll make smart decisions.
-Solutions as simple as posting notifications to wash hands after using the restroom, take advantage of sanitizer or wear a mask when coughing can help keep those best practices front and center.
+Solutions are as simple as posting notifications to wash hands after using the restroom, taking advantage of sanitizer, or wearing a mask when coughing can help keep those best practices front and center.
 Strong communication around issues like these can be an overlooked tool in understanding how to run a successful small business.